mui/material-ui/docs/src/pages/components/tables/tables-de.md

 <p class="description">Tabellen zeigen Datensätze an.
 Sie können vollständig angepasst werden.</p>

-[Tables](https://material.io/design/components/data-tables.html) display information in a way that’s easy to scan, so that users can look for patterns and insights.
+Tables display information in a way that's easy to scan, so that users can look for patterns and insights.
 Sie können wie Karten in den Primär-Inhalt eingebettet werden.

-Tabellen können beinhalten:
+They can include:

 - Eine entsprechende Visualisierung
 - Navigation
 - Werkzeuge um Daten abzufragen und zu manipulieren

-Wenn Sie Werkzeuge einbinden, sollten diese direkt über oder unter der Tabelle platziert werden.
+{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Struktur

 Ein einfaches Beispiel ohne Verzierungen.

 Eine Daten-Tabelle enthält oben eine Kopfzeile, welche die Spaltennamen auflistet, gefolgt von den Zeilen für Daten.

+## Sortieren & Auswahl

+The `Table` component has a close mapping to the native `<table>` elements.
+This constraint makes building rich data tables challenging.

+The [`DataGrid` component](/components/data-grid/) is designed for use-cases that are focused around handling a large amounts of tabular data.
+While it comes with a more rigid structure, in exchange, you gain more powerful features.

 ## Einfache Tabelle